robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 run normally otherwise, but the keywords coming from the test libraries are not executed at all.
 The dry run mode can be used to validate the test data; if the dry run passes, the data should be syntactically correct.
-This mode is triggered using option :opt:`--dryrun` (case-insensitive) and supported starting from Robot Framework 2.8.
+This mode is triggered using option :opt:`--dryrun`.

-.. note:: Prior to Robot Framework 2.8, dry run mode is triggered using
-          option :opt:`--runmode dryrun` (case-insensitive).

-          Option :opt:`--runmode` is deprecated in 2.8 and will be removed in the future.

 The dry run execution may fail for following reasons: